 Contact : Eric GARDRAT – eric.gardrat@utoulouse.fr

-Thermo-optical analysis is a reference method for quantifying organic carbon (OC) and elemental carbon (EC) present in atmospheric particles collected on quartz fiber filters.
-In Europe, the most widely used and recognized analysis protocol is EUSAAR-2.
+Thermo-optical analysis is a reference method for quantifying organic carbon (OC) and elemental carbon (EC) in atmospheric particles collected on quartz fiber filters.
+In Europe, the most widely used and recognized analytical protocol is EUSAAR-2.

-Once the system is closed and pressurised, the oven is purged with helium to remove ambient air.
-A stepped temperature ramp increases the oven temperature to 650°C, thermally desorbing the organic compounds.
-The OC fraction is oxidized to CO2 into a manganese dioxide (MnO2) oxidising oven and measured using non-dispersive infrared (NDIR).
-The oven temperature is then reduced to 500 °C.
+Once the system is sealed and pressurized, the oven is purged with helium to remove ambient air.
+A stepped temperature ramp is then applied, increasing the oven temperature up to 650 °C, which thermally desorbed organic compounds from the filter.
+The evolved carbon is oxidized to CO₂ in a manganese dioxide (MnO₂) oxidizing oven and quantified using a non-dispersive infrared (NDIR) detector.
+After this step, the oven temperature is reduced to 500 °C.

-After this first stage, the carbon remaining on the filter contains elemental carbon (EC) and pyrolyzed carbon formed by the carbonization of high molecular weight organic compounds or natural materials.
+At the end of this first stage, the carbon remaining on the filter consists of elemental carbon (EC) and pyrolyzed carbon (OCpyro), formed through the carbonization of high-molecular-weight organic compounds or natural materials.

-The carrier gas is then replaced by a mixture of helium and 2% oxygen.
-A second temperature ramp is initiated to oxidise remaining EC from the filter that will be detected by NDIR.
+The carrier gas is then switched to a mixture of helium with 2% oxygen, and a second temperature ramp is applied to oxidize the remaining EC on the filter.
+The resulting CO₂ is again detected by NDIR.

-The sum of the measured OC and EC corresponds to the total carbon (TC) present in the sample.
-The optical signal is used to separate what can be assimilated to OC or EC.
+The sum of the measured OC and EC fractions corresponds to the total carbon (TC) content of the sample.
+The optical signal is used to correct for pyrolysis and to discriminate between OC and EC fractions.

 Thermogram :